• Home

 Simplify

 Would that be a better environment for you?
-If so, take 10-15 minutes 1 or 2 times a day to unclutter.
+If so, unclutter 10-15 minutes 1 or 2 times a day.
 This requires work and diligence.
-If you want to try it, consider the following sequence.
+You can use the following sequence if you'd like to try it.

 • Clear your desktop